 What Is a Good Credit Score in India

 Hello there, my name is Phulutu, and I am the Head Content Developer at Nivesh Karlo.
 I have 13 years of experience working in fintech companies.
-I have worked at Policybazaar, Paytm Money, Investopedia, and others.
+I have worked as a freelance writer at Policybazaar, Paytm Money, Investopedia, and others.
 I love writing about personal finance, investments, mutual funds, and stocks.
 All the articles I write are based on thorough research and analysis.
 However, it is highly recommended to note that neither Nivesh Karlo nor I recommend any investment without proper research and read all the documents carefully.